Updated: Sep 29

 But then I found the real secret sauce for creating and selling the course.

-In this article, I will give you a step by step process to launch your course even if you don’t have an audience.
+In this article, I will give you a step-by-step process to launch your course even if you don’t have an audience.

-What will be our process?
+What will be our process to launch online course?

 Before I break down the steps, I would like to summarise what we are going to do here.